Topic: Windows 10 End-of-Support

 Install Linux graphical distro

-As always, if you're not interested in Windows 11 and/or or you don't want to take the risks, then you can make the switch to a graphical Linux distribution.
+As always, if you're not interested in Windows 11 and/or you don't want to take the risks, then you can make the switch to a graphical Linux distribution.
 You can choose between:

 • Ubuntu: The most used graphical Linux distribution.